hx2A/py5website/reference/sketch_focused.rst

 Description
 ===========

-Confirms if a Processing program is "focused," meaning that it is active and will accept mouse or keyboard input.
-This variable is "true" if it is focused and "false" if not.
+Confirms if a py5 program is "focused," meaning that it is active and will accept mouse or keyboard input.
+This variable is ``True`` if it is focused and ``False`` if not.

 Underlying Java field: `focused <https://processing.org/reference/focused.html>`_

-Updated on February 13, 2021 18:02:35pm UTC
+Updated on February 25, 2021 17:49:54pm UTC